avaneev/prvhash/README.md

 additionally requires a full pass through the hash array for the entropy to propagate.
 However, hashing also requires a pass to the end of the hash array if message's length is shorter than the output hash, to "mix in" the initial hash value.
-When there is only 1 hash word in use, for larger state variable sizes there is practically no added delay, and thus the entropy propagation is only subject to base latency.
+When there is only 1 hashword in use, for larger state variable sizes there is practically no added delay, and thus the entropy propagation is only subject to base latency.
 Empirically, however, entropy propagation speed depends on the state variable size: for 8-bit variables 4 full hash array